JosieHong/RoadSeg/README.md

  * @LastEditAuthor: JosieHong
  * @LastEditTime: 2021-02-02 15:14:40
 -->
-# RoadSeg_Pytorch
+# RoadSeg

-This is an road segmentation network of Pytorch, which is inspired by [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg).
+This is a road segmentation network of Pytorch, which is inspired by [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg).
+It has been tested on the KITTI dataset (public) and the TSD-max dataset (custom).

 The detailed network structure is shown in the following figure.
 The encoder is the ResNet50/101 provided by [Torchvision](https://pytorch.org/docs/stable/torchvision/models.html), so the details are not marked here.